PatrickPDPS/DPSRevitPrimer/02_DPS Revit Template/2-2_viewtypes.md

 ---

 ###Working Sections
 >Working Sections are meant to be used as references.
-These section types are very useful for studies and are very non-commital.
+These section types are very useful for studies and are very non-committal.
 The idea is, they are used, then removed when done.
 Working sections are also only visible in the working floor plans.

 <img src="images/2-2/5-tempelevations.png">